Troubleshooting Jaguar Check Engine Light

-Has the check engine light come on in your Jaguar?
-The check engine light on a Jaguar can come on for something as simple as a loose gas cap, but it can also indicate a serious engine problem.
+Has your Jaguar’s check engine light come on?
+It can be on for something as simple as a loose gas cap or indicate a severe engine problem.

 This guide will discuss common problems that cause the Jaguar check engine light to stay on and how to diagnose the problem yourself.